Florida teachers union sues over return to in-person classes, as debate over school during the pandemic intensifies

-The move came as confirmed cases of the coronavirus are increasing in many states, including Florida, raising fears in some quarters that a return to brick-and-mortar schools in the fall could put students and teachers at risk and exacerbate the spread of the virus.
+The move came as confirmed cases of the novel coronavirus are increasing in many states, including Florida, raising fears in some quarters that a return to brick-and-mortar schools in the fall could put students and teachers at risk and exacerbate the spread of the virus.
 Others argue that reopening schools is a critical step in a return to normalcy.

 The Florida teachers are asking the court to strike down an emergency order by Corcoran, saying it violates a requirement in the state constitution for safe and secure schools.

-On Monday, the United States added more than 53,000 new cases and more than 350 new deaths — both below seven-day averages, though Monday typically sees lower figures than other days.
-Six states and Puerto Rico reported new highs for currently hospitalized covid-19 patients, with Florida reporting close to 9,500 inpatients.
+On Monday, the United States added more than 55,000 new cases and more than 380 new deaths — both below seven-day averages, though Monday typically sees lower figures than other days.
+Seven states and Puerto Rico reported new highs for currently hospitalized covid-19 patients, with Florida reporting close to 9,500 inpatients.

 At the same time, hospitalizations appear to be leveling off in Texas and Arizona.
 The two states combined still account for more than 18,000 of the estimated 56,000 currently hospitalized covid-19 patients.